bouhormq/Naadi/docs/firebase-setup-guide.md

 ### Firebase Client Error
 - Check that all EXPO_PUBLIC_FIREBASE_* variables are set correctly
 - Verify that ALL apps are registered in Firebase Console for all platforms
-- Ensure you're using the correct configuration for each app (user vs. business)
+- Ensure you're using the correct configuration for each app (user vs. partner)

 ### Authentication Issues
 - Ensure the authentication methods are enabled in Firebase Console